Awburn House Medical Practice Mission Statement

 All our practice staff are trained in Equality and Diversity and adhere to our Equality and Diversity Policy which is reviewed on a regular basis.

 All GP practices are required to declare the mean earnings for GPs working to deliver NHS services to patients at each practice.
-The average pay for GPs working in Awburn House Medical Practice in the last financial year was £95,713 before tax and National Insurance.
-This is for 1 full time GPs and 3 part time GPs who worked in the practice for more than six months.
+The average pay for GPs working in Awburn House Medical Practice in the last financial year was £93,036 before tax and National Insurance.
+This is for 1 full time GP and 3 part time GPs and 2 locum GPs who worked in the practice for more than six months who worked in the practice for more than six months.

 Every patient now has an allocated named GP.
 To find out who your named GP is please ask at reception.
 Please rest assured, you are still entitled to see any GP of your choice at Awburn House.